 Lenders often rely on clinics to promote health care credit cards for them, with the patient having little or no contact with the credit card company.
 Some patients report that the terms of the health care credit card were not fully explained to them by their clinic.
 For example, patients have reported that they were not informed that the zero-interest promotion applied to some but not all services or that they would be responsible for retroactive interest if they missed a monthly payment.
 If you decide to take out a health care credit card, read the fine print.
 Just like any other credit card, health care credit cards can be a very expensive way of financing treatment.
 It can be very hard to pay off a credit card balance once interest starts accruing at rates of up to 29.99 percent.

 Carefully evaluate whether a health care credit card is the best deal for you, or whether you can obtain a lower cost loan through your bank or credit union.
 Also ask whether your clinic has a payment plan that would allow you to spread out your payments over a longer period of time without taking out a credit card.
 If you have trouble paying for your bills, consult with a legitimate nonprofit credit counseling agency.

 A Profitable Niche

 Large financial companies issue health care credit cards as a way to capitalize on the high cost of health care and the lack of good insurance coverage faced by many citizens.
-Out-of-pocket spending on healthcare grew in 2014 to $329.9 billion.
-Overall health spending is projected to continue to grow at an average rate of almost 6 percent per year.
-Banks thus began offering health care credit cards for sale to the many consumers who do not have cash on hand to pay for large and unexpected medical expenses.
+An April 2017 study found that consumers’ out-of-pocket healthcare costs have risen from $250 per year in 1980 to over $1,400 in 2016, with those costs projected to continue increasing for years to come.
+Banks thus began offering health care credit cards for sale to many consumers who do not have cash on hand to pay for large unexpected medical expenses.